QCDIS/NaaVRE-website/Readiness-level-framework.md

 ### From workshop use to operational service
 The virtual lab is an operational service if all previous criteria apply and additionally the following criteria apply:
+- Dependencies
-- Dependencies are specified.
+  - [ ] Dependencies are specified.
 The dependencies are in the dockerfile of the virtual lab, but should be duplicated in the metadata such that a person can in theory also run the source code on their own machine after installing the dependencies manually.
+- Deployment
-- Deploy the virtual lab on MyLifeWatch.
+  - [ ] Deploy the virtual lab on MyLifeWatch.

 ### During operational service
 The following should be done during operational service: